-The airplane receives fuel for its journey on the Palawan island.
+The airplane received fuel for its journey on the Palawan island.

-The airplane made possible meetings in a remote area of the Philippines, which resulted in 69 baptisms.
+The airplane made evangelistic meetings possible in a remote area of the Philippines; 69 were baptized.

 The men knelt and poured their hearts out in prayer.
 Only God had the solution.